The purpose of PROPEL

 The key to a happy lab life is in the manual

 Many labs now have a lab expectation and values document to share with students or have them sign.
 A popular starting point is Mariam Aly's The key to a happy lab life is in the manual.
 Here is her Current version on Github.
-Here are two sample contracts—one developed at Oregon State University and another developed at Northern Illinois University.
+Oregon State University provides a nice guide to creating mentoring contracts with examples from 5 different universities.

 How do I view other students beyond the ones that applied to my project?